Advertiser Disclosure

 3 min. read

 As you investigate ways to save money on health care for your family, you’re likely to run across information on setting up health savings accounts.
-These tax-free savings plans work much like traditional savings accounts, but the funds can only be used for qualifying health care expenses.
+These tax-free savings plans work much like traditional savings accounts, but the funds can only be used for qualifying healthcare expenses.
 HSAs pair nicely with high-deductible health insurance plans, and in most cases, you must have purchased such a plan in order to be eligible to open an account.

 But if you have college-age children, it can be challenging to determine if a health savings account is the right move — or if it is even legally possible — for your family.
-Should you pursue a HSA if your children are legal adults, even if they’re still in school and your financial responsibility?
+Should you pursue an HSA if your children are legal adults, even if they’re still in school and your financial responsibility?

 Setting Up a Health Savings Account for Your Family